Glenn D. Walters, Ph.D.

 Walters, G. D. The lifestyle theory of crime.
 In G. Bruinsma & D. Weisburd (Eds.), Encyclopedia of criminology and criminal justice (pp. 2937-2946).
 New York: Springer, 2013.

 Walters, G. D. Antisocial cognition and criminal thinking: Theoretical interpretations and biosocial implications.
-In M. DeLisi & M. G. Vaughn (Eds.), Handbook of biosocial criminology.
-New York: Routledge, in press.
+In M. DeLisi & M. G. Vaughn (Eds.), Handbook of biosocial criminology (pp. 516-529).
+New York: Routledge, 2015.

 Walters, G. D., & Di Fazio, R. Psychopathy and the criminal lifestyle: Similarities and differences.
 In C. B. Gacono (Ed.), The clinical and forensic assessment of psychopathy (2nd ed.).
 Mahwah, NJ: Erlbaum, in press.